![if IE]> <![endif]>

-That way, you can give your furry family members the care they need without worrying about the expense.
+Essentially, pet insurance can help you give your furry family members the care they need without worrying as much about unexpected expenses.

-Now that you know the basics about what pet insurance is and how it works, let’s get into the details so you can fully understand your dog insurance or cat insurance policy.
+Now that you know the basics about what pet insurance is and how it works, let’s get into the details so you can fully understand your pet insurance policy.

-The deductible is the amount of money on your vet bill that you’re responsible for before you can be reimbursed.
-A $3,000 vet bill under a plan with a $500 deductible means you pay the first $500.
-The insurance provider covers the rest of the bill up to your reimbursement rate.
+A pet insurance deductible is the amount of money on your vet bill that you’re responsible for under the terms of the policy before you can be reimbursed.
+A $3,000 vet bill under a plan with a $500 deductible means you would pay the first $500.
+The insurance provider would cover the rest of the bill up to your reimbursement rate.